-• special programs are often referred to by their initials, For example RTI stands for "Response to Intervention."
+• Special programs are often referred to by their initials.

 Be prepared to talk and to listen.

 - Tell the teacher what you see at home.

 - Talk about your child's interests.

 - Tactfully talk about any concerns.

 - Let the teacher know about anything that might affect your child's learning.